slackner/libtvg/docs/load-tvg.md

 Loading TVGs from external data sources
 =======================================

-libtvg supports different file formats and data sources.
+libTVG supports different file formats and data sources.
 In the following, we discuss the different methods and provide short code snippets to demonstrate the different options.